 The types of brain surgery we perform are complex procedures that require extreme precision.
 Our neurosurgeons use the most advanced surgical technology and imaging techniques available to deliver the most safe, accurate and effective care possible.

-UCLA Health is the only hospital in Southern California that offers an incisionless treatment — MR guided focused ultrasound (MRgFUS) — for essential tremor.
+UCLA Health is one of the few hospitals on the West Coast that offers an incisionless treatment — MR guided focused ultrasound (MRgFUS) — for essential tremor.

 Our work at the UCLA Neuromodulation for Movement Disorders and Pain Program goes beyond treating patients.
 Our research faculty is always pioneering new ways to treat movement disorders, chronic pain, and other neurological disorders.
 Not only are we researching new treatment options, we are also working to make our advanced surgical treatments, like deep brain stimulation, available to even more people.